-High school is all about increasing student's responsibility and independence.
+High school is all about increasing a student's responsibility and independence.
 In middle school, they are taught social skills and time management, all while having a support system of teachers and other school staff.
 High school is designed to transition students into becoming a young adult by giving them a little more responsibility.
-Below is a list of tips to help your child transition to High School.
+Below is a list of tips to help with the transition to high school.